Rabbits & "Pocket Pets"

 Gaps in Protection

-The numbers speak for themselves
+The numbers speak for themselves, though the rabbits cannot.

-Small animals.
+Small Species,

-Big needs.
+Big Needs.

 Species reportedly or potentially sold (past or present) at The Animal Store: